cgwire/kitsu/docs/batch-action/README.md

 ![Import data copy paste data](../img/getting-started/import_preview_data_shot.png)

-Once everything is good, click on the **Confirm** button, to import your data into Kitsu.
+Once everything is good, click on the **Confirm** button to import your data into Kitsu.

-Now, you have all your shots imported into Kitsu.
+Now, you have all your shots imported into Kitsu, and the task created according to your **Settings**.

 ![Import data copy paste data](../img/getting-started/import_result_shot.png)

 ## Create shots with copy/paste a spreadsheet file

-Open you spreadsheet, select your data and copy them.
+Open your spreadsheet, select your data and copy them.

 ![Import copy data](../img/getting-started/import_copypas_shot.png)